-NovaPACS has been built from the ground up by radiologists for radiologist.
+NovaPACS has been built from the ground up by radiologists for radiologists.
 Now, with over 20 years of imaging experience and over 900 installations in more than 15 countries, our solution has been crafted to meet the various needs of imaging professionals worldwide.
 Built as a completely scalable solution, NovaPACS can be used in imaging centers, or in a hospital environment as a part of a complete enterprise imaging strategy.
 Our feature-rich PACS system is completely customizable.
 This allows optimization of each user’s profile based on the unique needs and demands of radiologists, improving both speed and efficiency.
 The new NovaPACS user interface can display reports, priors and patient histories right alongside the most current image studies.

 Downeast Community Hospital, Machias, Maine